ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> And as we let our own light shine, we unconsciously give other people permission to do the same.
+> What we think determines what happens to us, so if we want to change our lives, we need to stretch our minds.
 >
-> - Nelson Mandela
+> - Wayne Dyer
 <!-- END_JOKE_SECTION -->